rgksugan/knowledge/3-resources/books/AI Engineering.md

 * Self-supervision differs from unsupervision.
 In self-supervised learning, labels are inferred from the input data.
 In unsupervised learning, you don’t need labels at all.

 ##### From Large Language Models to Foundation Models
 * A model that can work with more than one data modality is also called a multimodal model.
+A generative multimodal model is also called a large multimodal model(LMM).
 <img style="display: block; margin-left: auto; margin-right: auto; width: 80%;" src="../../assets/images/ai-engineering/multi-modal-model.png" alt="Multi modal model" />

 * Foundation models also mark the transition from task-specific models to general-purpose models.
 Previously, models were often developed for specific tasks, such as sentiment analysis or translation.
 A model trained for sentiment analysis wouldn’t be able to do translation, and vice versa.
 * Prompt engineering, RAG, and finetuning are three very common AI engineering techniques that you can use to adapt a model to your needs.
+* Foundation models make it cheaper to develop AI applications and reduce time to market.

 ##### From Foundation Models to AI Engineering
 * AI engineering refers to the process of building applications on top of foundation models.
+* Teaching AI to behave is the fastest-growing career skill.

 #### Foundation Model Use Cases
 * Internal applications help companies develop their AI engineering expertise while minimizing the risks associated with data privacy, compliance, and potential catastrophic failures.